MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control-faq.md

 ## Why is my printer blocked in my organization?

-The **Default Enforcement** setting is for all Device control components, which means if you set Deny, it will block all printers as well.
-You can either create custom policy to explictly allow printers or you can replace the Default Enforcement with a custom policy.
+The **Default Enforcement** setting is for all device control components, which means if you set it to `Deny`, it will block all printers as well.
+You can either create custom policy to explictly allow printers or you can replace the Default Enforcement policy with a custom policy.

 ## Can I use both Group Policy and Intune deploy policies?